While living with paraplegia may require major adjustments, it can also be an extremely rewarding experience.

 Learning How to Drive Again

-Another major lifestyle adjustment that an occupational therapist can help you out with is learning how to drive with paraplegia.
+Another major lifestyle adjustment that an occupational therapist can help you with is learning how to drive with paraplegia.

 Driving with paraplegia is possible because individuals have normal upper body functions.
 As a result, they can utilize hand controls to compensate for limited mobility in the legs.

-Now that you understand how occupational therapy can help prepare individuals with paraplegia for daily life, let’s discuss other ways to cope.
+Now that you understand how occupational therapy can prepare individuals with paraplegia for daily life, let’s discuss other ways to cope.